 There are several entry-level career options available to graduates of a degree program in criminal justice technology.
 While many graduates do choose to pursue baccalaureate degrees, some obtain immediate roles that can include the following:

 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), police and detectives could expect job growth of four percent, slower than the average for all occupations, from 2014-2024.
-As of May 2015, the BLS reported, police and sheriff's patrol officers earned a median annual salary of $58,320.
+According to the U.S. Bureau of Labor Statistics (BLS), police and detectives could expect job growth of five percent, as fast as the average for all occupations, from 2018-2028.
+As of May 2018, the BLS reported, police and sheriff's patrol officers earned a median annual salary of $61,380.

-Insurance claims adjusters, examiners and investigators, the BLS projected, may experience job growth of three percent from 2014-2024.
-These professionals earned a median of $62,980 as of May 2015.
-The BLS projected job growth of five percent for bailiffs, also known as court officers, from 2014-2024; as of May 2015 these professionals earned a median annual salary of $41,670.
+Insurance claims adjusters, examiners and investigators, the BLS projected, may experience job decline of four percent from 2018-2028.
+These professionals earned a median of $65,900 as of May 2018.
+The BLS projected job decline of one percent for bailiffs, also known as court officers, from 2018-2028; as of May 2018 these professionals earned a median annual salary of $45,760.

 Graduates of a degree program in criminal justice technology often have the option to transfer their credits over to a baccalaureate degree program in the criminal justice field.
 Some options include a Bachelor of Science in Criminal Justice and a Bachelor of Science in Forensic Science.
 Not all positions in the criminal justice field require applicants to hold a baccalaureate degree; some that do include federal prison correction officers and court counselors.

 Students interested in learning about the U.S. criminal justice system as well as a more specific area, such as drug crime, financial crime or cyber crime, may seek a AS in Criminal Justice Technology to prepare for a variety of law enforcement, corrections or forensic science careers.